Corbelli/dqn-pytorch/README.md

         from dqn.prioritized import PriorAgent, PTraining
     ```

-# Unity ML-Agents Environment

-The environment consists of a robot surround by a boxed enclosure filled with yellow and blue bananas At each time step, it has four actions at its disposal:
-- `0` - walk forward
-- `1` - walk backward
-- `2` - turn left
-- `3` - turn right

-The state-space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-A reward of `+1` is provided for collecting a yellow banana, and a reward of `-1` is provided for collecting a blue banana.

-For training and playing instructions, please refer to the Tutorial [notebook](./Tutorial.ipynb).
 # Results

 The 4 models implemented have trained versions saved in the models folder.
 Those models are named as: